mitch-parker/rascore/README.md

 ## Summary

-rascore is a Python package for conformationally classifying RAS structures (KRAS, NRAS, and HRAS) by their switch 1 and switch 2 loop conformations.
+rascore is a package for conformationally classifying RAS structures (KRAS, NRAS, and HRAS) by their switch 1 and switch 2 loop conformations.
 Details of our RAS conformational classification are provided on BioArxiv in the manuscript: "An expanded classification of active, inactive and druggable RAS conformations."
 We hope that researchers will use rascore to gain novel insights into RAS biology and drug discovery.

 ## Installation